-Police had no legal reason to place Elijah McClain in chokehold before his death, probe finds
+Police had no legal reason to place Elijah McClain in chokehold, probe of death finds

 In the roughly 18 minutes between the time officers stopped McClain and paramedics placed his slack body onto a gurney headed for the hospital “some level of force or the threat of force was used nearly constantly against him,” the report concluded.

-Police stopped McClain, a Black man, as he was walking home in response to a 911 call of a “sketchy” individual.
+In response to a 911 call about a “sketchy” individual, police stopped McClain, a Black man, as he was walking home.
 McClain was wearing headphones and a ski mask over his face because of a chronic health condition and did not stop when police called to him.

-Investigators determined officers had no legal justification for stopping McClain based on the 911 call, nor did they have a constitutional basis for searching him, forcing him to the ground and eventually restraining him with multiple carotid holds, a maneuver that restricts blood flow to the brain.
+Investigators determined that officers had no legal justification for stopping McClain on the basis of the 911 call, nor did they have a constitutional basis for searching him, forcing him to the ground and eventually restraining him with multiple carotid holds, a maneuver that restricts blood flow to the brain.

 Officers sat and knelt on McClain and placed him in various restraint holds; at one point an officer even threatened to have his dog bite McClain even as the 23-year-old became more compliant and started to lose consciousness.